Tripnotes Galicia Intensive Surfcamp 2026

 Vielen Dank für das Gespräch liebe Anna, und für Dein Vertrauen, mich auch dieses Jahr wieder an Board zu nehmen bei diesem ganz besonderen Surftrip.
 Ich freue mich auf noch mehr tolle Wellen und schöne Momente mit so starken Frauen.

-Bei Interesse an diesem Trip wende Dich bitte direkt an Anna per Email an [email protected].
+Bei Interesse an diesem Trip wende Dich bitte direkt an Anna per Email an anna.m.goetz@gmail.com.
 Falls Du #Trancalmate Vol.2 finanziell mit einer Spende unterstützen möchtest, melde Dich auch bitte direkt bei Anna.
 Wir freuen uns sehr über jede Unterstützung, so können wir auch Frauen, mit geringen finanziellen Mitteln, diesen Trip ermöglichen.

 Sea you in the water soon.
 Angie